An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Introduction

-for any $u,v\in V$. \end{definition} Gromov \cite{Gr2} proved that every $\mathrm{CAT}(0)$ space satisfies the $\mathrm{Cycl}_k (0)$-property for every integer $k\geq 4$.
-He also proved the following fact. \begin{theorem}[Gromov \cite{Gr2}] A metric space satisfies the $\mathrm{Cycl}_4 (0)$-property if and only if it satisfies the $\boxtimes$-inequalities. \end{theorem} For a detailed proof of this theorem, see \cite{toyoda-cycl} or \cite[Lemma 2.6]{KTU}.
-Because a geodesic space is a $\mathrm{CAT}(0)$ space whenever it satisfies the quadrilateral inequality \eqref{sdi} (or the $\boxtimes$-inequality for $t=s=1/2$), it follows from Theorem \ref{Cycl-boxtimes-th} that a geodesic space is a $\mathrm{CAT}(0)$ space whenever it satisfies the $\mathrm{Cycl}_4 (0)$-property.
-This implies in particular that if a geodesic space satisfies the $\mathrm{Cycl}_4 (0)$-property, then it satisfies the $\mathrm{Cycl}_k (0)$-property for every integer $k\geq 4$.
-In \cite[\S 7]{Gr2}, Gromov defined the $\mathrm{Cycl}_k (\kappa )$-property for any $\kappa\in\mathbb{R}$, by replacing $\mathbb{R}^2$ in Definition \ref{Cycl-def} with the two-dimensional Riemannian space form of constant curvature $\kappa$.
-For a general real number $\kappa\in\mathbb{R}$, he remarked in \cite[\S 15, Remarks.(b)]{Gr2} that if a geodesic space $X$ satisfies the $\mathrm{Cycl}_4 (\kappa )$-property, then $X$ satisfies the $\mathrm{Cycl}_k (\kappa )$-property for every integer $k\geq 4$, but it is not true when $X$ is not assumed to be geodesic.
-On the other hand, for $\kappa =0$, the present author \cite{toyoda-cycl} proved the following theorem recently. \begin{theorem}[\cite{toyoda-cycl}] If a metric space $X$ satisfies the $\mathrm{Cycl}_4 (0)$-property, or equivalently, if $X$ satisfies the $\boxtimes$-inequalities, then $X$ satisfies the $\mathrm{Cycl}_k (0)$-property for every integer $k\geq 4$. \end{theorem} Moreover, it was also stated in \cite[\S7]{Gr2} that any four-point metric space embeds isometrically into a three-dimensional Riemannian space form of constant curvature at most $0$ or a metric tree whenever it satisfies the $\mathrm{Cycl}_4 (0)$-property.
-Thus the following theorem holds. \begin{theorem}[Gromov \cite{Gr2}] A four-point metric space admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if it satisfies the $\mathrm{Cycl}_4 (0)$-property. \end{theorem} Theorem \ref{Cycl-th} and Theorem \ref{four-point-th} tell us that the $\mathrm{Cycl}_4 (0)$-property implies many necessary conditions for a metric space to admit an isometric embedding into a $\mathrm{CAT}(0)$ space.
-Therefore, it seems natural to ask whether the $\mathrm{Cycl}_4 (0)$-property (or the validity of the $\boxtimes$-inequalities) implies the isometric embeddability into a $\mathrm{CAT}(0)$ space or not.
+\begin{theorem}[\cite{toyoda-cycl}] If a metric space $X$ satisfies the $\mathrm{Cycl}_4 (0)$ condition, or equivalently, if $X$ satisfies the $\boxtimes$-inequalities, then $X$ satisfies the $\mathrm{Cycl}_k (0)$ condition for every integer $k\geq 4$. \end{theorem} Moreover, it was also stated in \cite[\S7]{Gr2} that any four-point metric space embeds isometrically into a three-dimensional Riemannian space form of constant curvature at most $0$ or a metric tree whenever it satisfies the $\mathrm{Cycl}_4 (0)$ condition.
+Thus the following theorem holds. \begin{theorem}[Gromov \cite{Gr2}] A four-point metric space admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if it satisfies the $\mathrm{Cycl}_4 (0)$ condition. \end{theorem} Theorem \ref{Cycl-th} and Theorem \ref{four-point-th} tell us that the $\mathrm{Cycl}_4 (0)$ condition implies many necessary conditions for a metric space to admit an isometric embedding into a $\mathrm{CAT}(0)$ space.
+Therefore, it seems natural to ask whether the $\mathrm{Cycl}_4 (0)$ condition (or the validity of the $\boxtimes$-inequalities) implies the isometric embeddability into a $\mathrm{CAT}(0)$ space or not.
 However, the answer of this question turned out to be false.
 Recently, Eskenazis, Mendel and Naor \cite{EMN} proved that there exists a metric space that does not admit a coarse embedding into any $\mathrm{CAT}(0)$ space.
-On the other hand, it was proved in \cite[Proposition 3.1]{KTU} that for any $0<\alpha\leq 1/2$ and any metric space $(X,d)$, the metric space $(X,d^{\alpha})$ satisfies the $\mathrm{Cycl}_4 (0)$-property.
-Therefore, if we choose a metric space $(X,d)$ that does not admit a coarse embedding into any $\mathrm{CAT}(0)$ space and a constant $0<\alpha\leq 1/2$, then the metric space $(X,d^{\alpha})$ satisfies the $\mathrm{Cycl}_4 (0)$-property but does not admit a coarse embedding into any $\mathrm{CAT}(0)$ space.
+On the other hand, it was proved in \cite[Proposition 3.1]{KTU} that for any $0<\alpha\leq 1/2$ and any metric space $(X,d_X )$, the metric space $(X,d_{X}^{\alpha})$ satisfies the $\mathrm{Cycl}_4 (0)$ condition.
+Therefore, if we choose a metric space $(Y,d_{Y})$ that does not admit a coarse embedding into any $\mathrm{CAT}(0)$ space and a constant $0<\alpha\leq 1/2$, then the metric space $(Y,d_{Y}^{\alpha})$ satisfies the $\mathrm{Cycl}_4 (0)$ condition but does not admit a coarse embedding into any $\mathrm{CAT}(0)$ space because $(Y,d_{Y}^{\alpha})$ is coarsely equivalent to $(Y,d_{Y})$.